urbanopt/urbanopt.github.io/resources/scenarios/evcharging.md

 **Typical Public** : Representing URBANopt building types such as Retail, Shopping Mall, Food Services etc.

 ### <a name="its"></a> EV percent

 Denotes percentage of vehicles between 0 to 100 that are electric on site.
 The measure currently does not support adding discrete values of Electric Vehicles directly.
+The default value is 100.

+### <a name="its"></a> EV use model occupancy

+When set to true, it uses the occupancy of the OpenStudio model to determine the number of electric vehicles on site.
+When false, it resorts to the default behavior of leveraging occupancy from typical building types from OpenStudio Standards to determine number of electric vehicles on site.

+The EV percent argument can be further used to scale the percentage of electric vehicles.

 ### Assumptions and Limitations